George Dewey: Battle of Manila Bay

 On April 27, 1898, he sailed from China aboard USS Olympia with orders to attack the Spanish at Manila Bay.
 He stopped at the mouth of the bay late the night of April 30, and the following morning he gave the order to attack at first light, saying the now famous words "You may fire when you are ready, Gridley."
 True to his word, Dewey defeated the Spanish in a battle lasting just six hours.
 The Asiatic Squadron sank or captured the entire Spanish Pacific Squadron under Admiral Patricio Montojo y Pasarón and silenced the shore batteries at Manila, with the loss of only one life on the American side from a heart attack.

 Philippines

 In the early stages of the Spanish-American War in the Philippines, Dewey and the Americans were aided by the Filipino nationalists led by Emilio Aguinaldo who had fought previously the Philippine Revolution and were attacking the Spanish by land after Dewey had defeated the Spanish at sea.
 There were no U.S. Army ground troops in the Philippines at the time.
-Dewey and Aguinaldo at first enjoyed a cordial relationship, and Dewey wrote that the Filipinos were "intelligent" and well "capable of self-government."
+Dewey and Aguinaldo at first enjoyed a cordial relationship and Dewey described the Filipinos to a London Daily News reporter in 1899 as "intelligent" and well "capable of self-government."
 In August after ground troops arrived, Dewey aided U.S. Army General Wesley Merritt in taking possession of Manila on August 13, 1898, during the 1898 Battle of Manila, the "mock Battle of Manila", while Aguinaldo's troops, surrounding Manila, were kept out.
 In February 1899, the Philippine–American War started.
+In 1902, Dewey testified during the Lodge Committee's investigation into alleged American war crimes against Filipinos.
+There, Dewey seemingly reversed his previous positions, stating that "neither the Filipinos nor the Cubans are capable of self-government" and the Philippines would "lapse into anarchy" if the United States granted them full independence.
+Despite the clear difference between his testimony and his earlier statements, Dewey stated that his testimony reflected the opinions he always held.